itslab-kyushu/youtube-comment-scraper/README.md

   },
   "comments": [
     {
-      "root": "root comment.",
+      "root": "root (parent) comment body.",
       "author": "author of the root comment.",
+      "author_id": "ID of the author",
       "like": "like score (summation of +1 for like and -1 for dislike).", "children": [
         {
           "comment": "reply comment.",
           "author": "author of the reply comment.",
+          "author_id": "author ID",
-          "like": "like score.",
+          "like": "like score."
-          "receiver": "receiver name if the comment is a reply for a specific user."
         },
         ...
       ]